 Six Figure Blogger – Designed for advanced bloggers who are looking to branch out and start making their own digital products and courses.
 We got through the first couple of modules and quickly felt like we had already received the knowledge that paid for the course.
 Learn everything you need to know about figuring out exactly what products and courses to make for your audience and the step by step process on how to sell it to them.

 If you are interested in starting your own blog, we have a step-by-step tutorial which will walk you through everything you need to know.
-We also have a FREE 7-day blogging course that is packed to the brim with the incredible blogging knowledge to help you launch and run a successful money making blog.
+We also have a Free Start a Blog Boot Camp that is packed to the brim with the incredible blogging knowledge to help you launch and run a successful money making blog.

-We also reached out to Bluehost and talked them into an offering our readers an exclusive discounted price on their web hosting services.
-For a limited time only, you can start your own blog for as little as $2.95/month!
+We also reached out to Bluehost and talked them into offering our readers an exclusive discounted price on their web hosting services.
+We’re blessed to be part of their Bluehost Affiliate Program, so for a limited time only, you can start your own blog for as little as $2.95/month!
 Not only that but you will receive a FREE domain name.
 This is an incredible value so head over to Bluehost now and sign up.

 We also invite you to join our private Facebook group Blogging with Purpose.
 It’s a fast-growing community designed to help you make a full-time income working from home.
 We help motivate, guide, and inspire bloggers to blog with purpose and change the world!